ysangkok/sabre/README.md

     ./src/sabre -flt furball.flt -demo

-Look in the `lib` directory for other demos.
+Look in the `lib` directory for the names of other demos.

 You can view the plane from different POVs using the number keys.